 Peace Works Bookmarks by Lydia P. Allen

-We have a small number of exquisite hand-made bookmarks from Early American Life magazine Directory of Traditional American Crafts member Lydia Allen.
+We have one left from a small number of exquisite hand-made bookmarks from Early American Life magazine Directory of Traditional American Crafts member Lydia Allen.
 Each is approximately 5 1/2" tall and each is a work of art: